greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 EXCHANGE \[DEFAULT\] PARTITION
 :   Exchanges another table into the partition hierarchy into the place of an existing partition.
 In a multi-level partition design, you can only exchange the lowest level partitions \(those that contain data\).

-:   The Greenplum Database server configuration parameter `gp_enable_exchange_default_partition` controls availability of the `EXCHANGE DEFAULT PARTITION` clause.
-The default value for the parameter is `off`.
-The clause is not available and Greenplum Database returns an error if the clause is specified in an `ALTER TABLE` command.

-:   For information about the parameter, see [Server Configuration Parameters](../config_params/guc_config.html).

-    **Warning:** Before you exchange the default partition, you must ensure the data in the table to be exchanged, the new default partition, is valid for the default partition.
-For example, the data in the new default partition must not contain data that would be valid in other leaf child partitions of the partitioned table.
-Otherwise, queries against the partitioned table with the exchanged default partition that are run by GPORCA might return incorrect results.

 :   **WITH TABLE** table\_name - The name of the table you are swapping into the partition design.
 You can exchange a table where the table data is stored in the database.
 For example, the table is created with the `CREATE TABLE` command.
 The table must have the same number of columns, column order, column names, column types, and distribution policy as the parent table.

 :   With the `EXCHANGE PARTITION` clause, you can also exchange a readable external table \(created with the `CREATE EXTERNAL TABLE` command\) into the partition hierarchy in the place of an existing leaf child partition.
 If you specify a readable external table, you must also specify the `WITHOUT VALIDATION` clause to skip table validation against the `CHECK` constraint of the partition you are exchanging.